12 Apr 2016

 Nevertheless, as with all this author’s books the story is well-written and the ending satisfactory.
 It was good to read on a coach as I finished it in less than ten minutes, despite having to page backwards a couple of times to remind myself what was going on - but then I’m not very good with this kind of plot.
 I’m glad I didn’t pay for it, although the Kindle edition cost is very low, but I would like it to have been clearer at the front of the book that this is a short story rather than a novel.

-Only, as far as I know, available in Kindle form, certainly worth reading if you like this genre and have KindleUnlimited to download it at no cost.
+Only, as far as I know, available in Kindle form, certainly worth reading if you like this genre.
+If you have KindleUnlimited you can download it at no cost.

 Review copyright 2016 Sue's Book Reviews